bgarret/guard-ftpsync/README.md

 # guard-ftpsync

-Ftpsync is a simple guard library that syncs local and remote directories via FTP as files are changed.
+Ftpsync is a simple guard library that syncs local and remote directories via FTP as files are changed, a bit like Dreamweaver does.

 # Usage